aircarto/ModuleAir_V2.1/README.md

 configlorawan[2] = cfg::bmx280_read;
 configlorawan[3] = cfg::mhz16_read;
 configlorawan[4] = cfg::mhz19_read;
-configlorawan[5] = cfg::sgp40_read;
+configlorawan[5] = cfg::ccs811_read;
 configlorawan[6] = cfg::display_forecast;
 configlorawan[7] = cfg::has_wifi;
 ```

-It produce single byte which will have to be decoded on server side.
+It produces a single byte which will have to be decoded on server side.

 For example:

 10101110 (binary) = 0xAE (hexbyte) =174 (decimal)
-The station as a SDS011, a BME280, a MH-Z19, a SGP40, the forecast are activated, the WiFi is not activated.
+The station as a SDS011, a BME280, a MH-Z19, a CCS811, the forecast are activated, the WiFi is not activated.

 The LoRaWAN server has to get the forecast data and transmit by downlink.
-Because the WiFi is not activated the uplink sensor data has to be sent to the databases.
+Because the WiFi is not activated, the uplink sensor data has to be sent to the databases.

-If wifi is activated it is useless to decode the uplinks and transmit some downlinks because everything is already done though API calls and POST requests.
+If the WiFi is activated, it is useless to decode the uplinks and transmit some downlinks because everything is already done though API calls and POST requests.

-The last byte is a selector which tells the LoRaWAN server which kind of downlink values it should transmit (AQ index, NO2, O3, PM10, PM2.5 from the AtmoSud API).
+The last byte is a selector which tells the LoRaWAN server which kind of downlink value it should transmit (AQ index, NO2, O3, PM10, PM2.5 from the AtmoSud API).
 5 downlinks will be sent each day.

 ## WiFi payload